bytecodealliance/wasmtime/cranelift/docs/langref.rst

 .. autoinst:: srem
 .. autoinst:: srem_imm

-.. todo:: Minimum / maximum.
+.. todo:: Integer minimum / maximum.

     NEON has ``smin``, ``smax``, ``umin``, and ``umax`` instructions.
 We should replicate those for both scalar and vector integer types.
 Even if the